 Preventing strokes is preferable to treating them.
 The main strategy for preventing a first stroke is managing the major risk factors.
 If people have had a stroke, additional preventive measures are usually needed.

-High blood pressure (see High Blood Pressure : Treatment) and diabetes (see Diabetes Mellitus : Treatment) should be controlled.
+High blood pressure (see High Blood Pressure : Treatment) and diabetes (see Diabetes Mellitus (DM) : Treatment of Diabetes) should be controlled.
 Cholesterol levels should be measured and, if high, lowered to reduce the risk of atherosclerosis (see Dyslipidemia : Treatment).
 Smoking and use of amphetamines or cocaine should be stopped, and alcohol should be limited to no more than 2 drinks a day.
 Exercising regularly and, if overweight, losing weight help people control high blood pressure, diabetes, and high cholesterol levels.

 Having regular checkups enables a doctor to identify risk factors for stroke so that they can be managed quickly.